bla-ce/herve/README.md

 ## Examples

 The `examples/` directory contains demonstrations from when Herve was a library.
-They showcase the underlying HTTP server capabilities:
+They showcase the underlying HTTP server capabilities and can be used as reference to build your own service:

 - **hello-world** - Minimal server setup
 - **models** - Data model CRUD operations